 Upon arrival in Rabat, AMIDEAST Education Abroad Program students participate in an in-depth, week-long orientation designed to introduce them to Moroccan culture and daily life, and familiarize them with the logistics of the program.
 During orientation students also are introduced to the principles of intercultural communication.
 Students stay in a hotel in central Rabat during orientation, and move to their accommodation for the semester at the end of the first week.
 The orientation combines structured informational sessions with organized activities and free time to familiarize participants with the city of Rabat.
 Topics such as safety and health, family life in Morocco, cultural adjustment, program regulations, participant responsibilities and other essential information are all discussed during orientation.
 During the on-site orientation students also meet their professors and become familiar with the program's IT environment.

 AMIDEAST Education Abroad Program in Rabat students participate in three program-organized excursions outside of Rabat to visit major cities and historical sites in Morocco.
-The excursions are coordinated by AMIDEAST/Morocco in conjunction with the program's academic staff from Mohammed V University-Agdal and are led by a member of the faculty.
+The excursions are coordinated by AMIDEAST/Morocco in conjunction with the program's academic staff and are led by an AMIDEAST team member.
 Organized activities are combined with limited free time, allowing students to explore independently within a safe and structured framework.
 Examples of past excursions include:

 - Several days in and around Fez.

 In addition to the academic program, the AMIDEAST Education Abroad Program in Rabat offers a variety of additional learning opportunities to enhance participants' study abroad experience.

 - Civil Society: Students encounter a variety of Moroccan civil society organizations ranging from political and human rights groups to women's organizations to sports clubs.
 AMIDEAST organizes special activities to facilitate student connections to these organizations.

 - Service-learning: AMIDEAST coordinates organized service-learning projects either for individual students or for larger groups.
 With many connections to a wide range of organizations in Morocco, AMIDEAST can adapt projects individual student interests to ensure a unique and satisfying service-learning experience.